collective/sauna.reload/README.rst

 Introduction
 ============

-``sauna.reload`` partially restarts Plone and reloads your changed source code every time you save a file.
+``sauna.reload`` is a developer tool which restarts Plone and reloads your changed source code every time you save a file.
+The restart is optimized for speed and happens much faster than a normal start up process.

 * Edit your code
 * Save